Cam-4587/TechTalk/README.md

 - As an admin I want to  mark emails sent by users as read so that I can keep track of which messages have already been reviewed.

 - As an admin I want to  view comments on blog posts so that I can monitor and manage user discussions.

 - As an admin I want to create, read, update, and delete Replies so that I can manage replies in the Admin panel

 - As a admin I want to  approve or disapprove comments on blog posts so that I can filter out inappropriate comments.

+- As a Admin I want to remove approval for comments so that when a user submits a comment it appears under the blog post after being redirected back to the blog post

 # Wireframes
 [Wireframes here](docs/read_me/wireframes.pdfwireframes.pdf)